CleverComponents/Clever-Internet-Suite-Tutorials/PemConverter/README.md

 ## Repository

-The [GitHub/CleverComponents/Clever-Internet-Suite-Tutorials](https://github.com/CleverComponents/Clever-Internet-Suite-Tutorials) repository contains a collection of examples, code snippets, and demo projects for the [Clever Internet Suite Tutorials](https://www.clevercomponents.com/articles/article035/).
-It will be updated periodically with new projects.
+The [GitHub/CleverComponents/Clever-Internet-Suite-Tutorials](https://github.com/CleverComponents/Clever-Internet-Suite-Tutorials) repository contains a collection of examples, code snippets, and demo projects.

-Stay tuned for new examples and use cases of the [Clever Internet Suite](https://www.clevercomponents.com/products/inetsuite/) library.
+It is updated periodically with new integration scenarios and component examples.